ETHZ-TEC/LWB/README.md

 ## Code

+*Disclaimer: Although we have tested the code extensively, LWB and Glossy are research prototypes that likely contain bugs.
+We take no responsibility for, and give no warranties and guarantees in respect of using the code.*

-### Disclaimer
+### Status

-Glossy and LWB are research prototypes.
-We provide the code 'as is,' no warranties are given.
-Use it at your own risk.
+We currently provide a revised implementation of LWB and the scheduler as described in the original [SenSys'12](https://github.com/ETHZ-TEC/LWB/blob/master/doc/papers/LWBSenSys12.pdf) paper.
+We ported the underlying implementation of Glossy to the [CC430 SoC](http://www.ti.com/lsds/ti/microcontrollers_16-bit_32-bit/wireless_mcus/cc430/overview.page), a state-of-the-art platform that integrates an 868/915 MHz transceiver and an ultra-low power MSP430 microcontroller on one chip.
+You may readily run a LWB demo application we provide on the [FlockLab](https://www.flocklab.ethz.ch/wiki/) testbed by following the instructions below.

 ### Layout

-Both LWB and Glossy are based on the [Contiki](http://www.contiki-os.org/) operating system, and we try to adhere to Contiki's source tree structure and coding conventions.
+LWB and Glossy are implemented based on a minimum subset of the [Contiki](http://www.contiki-os.org/) operating system.
+We try to adhere to Contiki's source tree structure and coding conventions.

 `apps/lwb` LWB demo application and FlockLab testbed configuration file